jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 [int, x, =, 10, -, 6, ;]
 {% endhighlight %}

-Again, these are regular tokens ("tokens"), *not* preprocessing tokens.
+Again, these are regular tokens, *not* preprocessing tokens.

-As we can see, only the preprocessor is used to interact with preprocessor directives, so the code for processing tokens does not need to recognize preprocessor directives at all.
+As we can see, only the preprocessor is used to interact with preprocessor directives, so the compiler does not need to recognize preprocessor directives at all.

-With these definitions in mind, let's now talk about the preprocessor operators
+With these definitions in mind, let's now talk about the stringizing (#) and token concatenation (\##) preprocessor operators.
-\# and \#\#.

 ## Preprocessor Operators: # and \##

-In the examples we've seen above, macro substitution causes the compiler to recognize the replaced text as a set of tokens, without any extra complexity.
+In the examples we've seen above, macro substitution causes the compiler to recognize the replaced text as a simple set of tokens.
 This is great for many applications, but sometimes we may want a bit more control over this process.
-The single hash (#) and double hash (##) operators allow us to manipulate how the preprocessor turns the replacement text into tokens.
+The stringizing (#) and token concatenation (##) operators allow us to manipulate how the preprocessor expands macros.

-#### Single hash operator #: Stringizing
+#### Stringizing Operator (#)

-The single hash operator allows us to *stringize* the argument.
-Essentially this just converts the argument into a string constant.
+The # (single hash) operator allows us to *stringize* an argument in a function-like macro.
+This converts the argument into a string constant.
 Instead of interpreting the argument as a normal set of tokens, the entire argument is converted into one string literal token.
-A simple example can be shown with another print macro:
+A simple example can be shown with another `printf` macro:

 {% highlight cpp%}
 #define PRINT_RESULT(exp) printf(#exp " = ", exp)